 How Much You Earn With Barclays Certificate of Deposits Over Time

-Barclays’ high certificate of deposit rates allow you to grow your money toward your savings goals, whether that’s a new car or a vacation.
-You stand to earn more by opening a CD with a term longer than three months, since that account has the lowest rate.
+Barclays’ certificate of deposit rates allow you to grow your money toward your savings goals, whether that’s a new car or a vacation.
+You stand to earn more by opening a CD with a term longer than twelve months since that account has the lowest rate.

 You can also easily build a CD ladder with the bank’s CDs.
 A CD ladder involves opening a number of CDs at a time, each with a different maturity date.
 That allows you to have a somewhat steady stream of funds.
-So for example, you could have CD payouts after three, six, nine and 12 months.
 You would have to remember to withdraw or transfer your funds at each maturity date, before it automatically renews for the same term length.